akyoto/q/README.md

 Currently **Linux x86-64** only.
 It produces 64-bit ELF binaries.
 Windows and Mac support are planned.

+## Editors

+There is a very simple [VS Code extension](https://github.com/akyoto/vscode-q) that enables basic highlighting.
+It is far from finished and needs to be copied manually into `$HOME/.vscode/extensions`.

 ## How to contribute

 * TODO.